 How do I determine if my intended use qualifies as “fair use”?

 All four fair use factors must be weighed in deciding if this exception to copyright applies in a particular circumstance.
-The Copyright Clearance Center website has a helpful fair use checklist that can help you decide.
+This Fair Use Evaluator can help you decide if your intended use is "fair use" and create documentation of your fair use analysis for your records.

 How do I know if a work is already in the “public domain” and thus can be used freely?